Male Blackburnian Warbler

 Male Cape May Warbler with Spruce Budworm

 There is a current outbreak of Spruce Budworm along the lakefront and in areas further inland.
 Periodic outbreaks of spruce budworm are part of the natural cycle in northern spruce and fir forests, and the dominant tree types of those forests are abundant just inland from the northern Lake Huron shore.
 The eggs of the budworm are placed in microscopic holes in the needles of these trees.
 The larva hatches out and feed on needles or expanding buds.
 As the larva grows, needles are severed at the base.
 After many years of defoliation, the treetop (or the entire tree) may die.
 The larva that escapes the mouths of birds matures to become moths that drill holes in more needles, plant eggs, and continue the cycle for the next year.
 Certain species such as the Cape May Warbler are known as spruce budworm specialists, and they dramatically increase their numbers near infested areas as this cycle progresses in years.
 They feast on the larval worms and eventually help bring the cycle to an end – that may take 8 years or more.
 Then most of them will likely move on to another area of North America where spruce budworm is more abundant.
 Many other warbler species such as Blackburnian, Magnolia, Canada and Black-throated Green have increased their numbers in response to Spruce Budworm, which will continue to be a tremendous food source for them again this year (2018).
+Update: the cycle has continued through 2020 and will continue in 2021.

 Male Wilson’s Warbler